marvinlabs/wpca-products-build-environment/README.md

   TODO : watch for JS, CSS LESS files

 ### Tasks specific to the main WP Customer Area plugin

+#### `grunt update-libs`

+Use this when you need to update all the libs for WPCA.
+This will run updates from bower, composer, and custom libs, copy the required vendors files to WPCA, and recompile LESS and JS assets.

 #### `grunt tx-push`